gautamaggarwal2810/Conversational_Insights_from_Invoices_Solution/README.md

 ## How does it work on backend?
 1 ) The backend administrator uses the AWS Console or AWS CLI to upload the PDF documents or images to S3 bucket.

-2 ) The Amazon S3 upload triggers a AWS Lambda function.
+2 ) The Amazon S3 upload triggers a AWS Lambda function that invokes Amazon Textract \textbf{StartDocumentTextDetection API}, which sets up an asynchronous job to detect text from     the PDF you uploaded.